Anabela-Lima/server-side-project_Museum/ReadMe.md

 ## Project Description

-A back-end Museum API project using Java, Spring and PostgreSQL database.
+A back-end Museum API project using Java, Spring and H2 console database.

 Database consists of: // EDIT